Power Amplifiers in Public Address Systems

 Where volume controls are marked, the scale will normally be stated in decibel values from maximum attenuation (fully counter-clockwise, −∞) to no attenuation (fully clockwise, 0 dB).
 Intermediate points will generally be given as minus values, showing the amount of attenuation (or negative gain) in decibels.
 With the controls set fully clockwise, the amplifier's full voltage gain will be applied to the input signal (see previous paragraph; also see the notes on Gain and Sensitivity below).

 In most live applications the amplifiers will be near the stage and the mixer will be in the audience, so it is impractical for the Front-of-House engineer to adjust amplifier settings during a show.
 For this reason, many engineers set the volume controls on each amplifier to maximum (0 dB), and control the overall level from the mixer.
 However, to make optimum use of the system's output and headroom, the amplifier's volume controls should ideally be set in conjunction with sensitivity and crossover settings, so that maximum input and output levels are achieved in all devices at the same time (otherwise, the undistorted output of the whole system is restricted by whichever device first reaches its maximum level).

 If your amplifiers have switchable gain and/or sensitivity settings, these should be set in conjunction with your controller/crossover settings.

 If the amplifier has limiters, USE THEM.
-Most decent power amplifiers specify their undistorted output power, and are capable of producing many times that amount of power when driven to distortion.
+Most decent power amplifiers specify their undistorted output power, and are capable of producing at least double that amount of power when driven to distortion.
 Most speakers will fail quickly if driven by a lot more power than they are designed to handle.
 The limiters are there to protect your equipment, and only operate when maximum safe levels have been reached.

-Only if you want your loudspeakers to work.
+Only if you want your passive loudspeakers to work.